-- Remove the chain cover (see Drive Chain Removal in the Final Drive chapter). - Rotate the rear wheel to inspect the drive chain for damaged rollers, and loose pins and links. - ★ If there is any irregularity, replace the drive chain. - ★Lubricate the drive chain if it appears dry. - Stretch the chain taut by hanging a 98 N (10 kg, 20 lb) weight [A] on the chain. - Measure the length of 20 links [B] on the straight part [C] of the chain from the pin center of the 1st pin to the pin center of the 21st pin.
+- Remove the chain cover (see Drive Chain Removal in the Final Drive chapter). - Rotate the rear wheel to inspect the drive chain for damaged rollers, and loose pins and links. - \star If there is any irregularity, replace the drive chain. - ★Lubricate the drive chain if it appears dry. - Stretch the chain taut by hanging a 98 N (10 kg, 20 lb) weight [A] on the chain. - Measure the length of 20 links [B] on the straight part [C] of the chain from the pin center of the 1st pin to the pin center of the 21st pin.
 Since the chain may wear unevenly, take measurements at several places. - ★ If any measurements exceed the service limit, replace the chain.
 Also, replace the front and rear sprockets when the drive chain is replaced.

 Drive Chain 20-link Length

+Standard: 317.5 ~ 318.2 mm (12.50 ~ 12.53 in.)

+Service Limit:

-Service Limit: 323 mm (12.7 in.)
+KL650E8 ~ EA 323 mm (12.7 in.)

-If the drive chain wear exceeds the service limit, replace the chain or an unsafe riding condition may result.
+KL650EB ~ EC 319 mm (12.56 in.)

 A chain that breaks or jumps off the sprockets could snag on the engine sprocket or lock the rear wheel, severely damaging the motorcycle and causing it to go out of control.

-For safely, use only the standard chain.
+Inspect the chain for damage and proper adjustment before each ride.
+If chain wear exceeds the service limit, replace it with the standard chain.
 It is an endless type and should not be cut for installation.